Opinion | Amy Coney Barrett and the GOP’s hypocrisy about religion

 It wasn’t the American Civil Liberties Union or some other bastion of liberalism that questioned Joe Biden’s Catholic faith.
 No, it was a speaker at this year’s GOP convention, former Notre Dame football coach Lou Holtz, who called Biden a Catholic “in name only” because of Biden’s support for abortion rights.
 A conservative group called CatholicVote is spending $9.7 million in Michigan, Pennsylvania and other battleground states attacking the devout Biden as an “existential threat” to the church.

 And Trump himself rather astonishingly declared that Biden would “hurt God,” and “hurt the Bible,” too.
 I didn’t hear Pence say anything about Trump’s “intolerance” toward Biden’s faith.
-(And speaking of bigotry, we can’t forget Trump’s banning citizens from seven predominantly Muslim countries from entering the United States)
+(And speaking of bigotry, we can’t forget Trump’s banning citizens from a group of predominantly Muslim countries from entering the United States)

-This is yet another case of the “heads we win, tails you use” bullying Republicans have turned into high art.
+This is yet another case of the “heads we win, tails you lose” bullying Republicans have turned into high art.
 They ask us to accept that the only kind of faith that can never be questioned is the sort that leads people to support conservative policies and vote for Republican candidates.
 When it comes to other brands of faith (and especially to nonbelievers), it’s open season.

 Are liberals sometimes clueless about conservative believers?
 Sure.
-I wish Sen. Dianne Feinstein (D-Calif.) had never said to Barrett at her confirmation hearing for the appeals court: “The dogma lives loudly within you, and that’s a concern.”
+I wish Sen. Dianne Feinstein (D-Calif.) had never said to Barrett at her confirmation hearing for the appeals court: “The dogma lives loudly within you, and that’s of concern.”

 Beyond how weird that statement is, it had an illiberal sweep to it — and in any event, we are not worried about Barrett’s “dogma.”
 (The Virgin Birth?
 The Resurrection?)
 What we have good reason to worry about, as my colleague Ruth Marcus wrote, is Barrett’s rather radical lack of respect for court precedents.